 Coming to college is one of the major life changes that your child will go through.
 Joining Greek Life can help make the transition easier.
 Developing life-long friendships with the members in their chapter helps make the campus seem smaller.
 For many members, these chapters become a home away from home.
 In addition to sisterhood or brotherhood, every chapter promotes the values of enhancing leadership, scholarship, philanthropy/service, and financial responsibility in their members.

 The life long friendships your student will make through their chapter can last into post-college years.
 Membership in a chapter can be a life-long experience.
 Joining now is really an investment in your child's future.
 Wherever a member ends up after college, chances are they will be able to find an alumni chapter or other members of Greek Life in the area.
 In addition, Greeks have national networks for its members that could be helpful in finding jobs or internships.

 Academics are a priority in the Greek community.
 When students join, they become part of a larger group of students who value their academic goals.
 The group understands what the new member is facing and can provide support in many areas.
 Each chapter on campus has a scholarship officer who initiates programs within the chapter to encourage high academic achievement.
-There are also various resources for members on campus, such as, The Career Center, Academic Counselors, The Write Site, etc.
+There are also various resources for members on campus, such as, The Career Center, Academic Counselors, etc.

 Greek members take it as part of their mission to support their national philanthropies (non-profit causes) financially and physically.
 Throughout the year, each of the chapters spend time fundraising and volunteering to help their particular philanthropy.
 Some of the national philanthropies that can be found on MSUM campus are: Galludet University, The House Ear Institute and CampFire USA.
 Along with service done for the National Philanthropies, each year numerous projects are done throughout the community.
 The time spent together on these events is one of the many times that sorority sisters can bond, while making a difference in someone's life.